jagnetta/geo_lookup/README.md

 Usage: ./geo_lookup <2 Letter Country Abbreviation>.

-This script references https://public-dns.info/#countries and the lists of DNS servers found on pages like https://public-dns.info/nameserver/gb.txt for the UK.
-The script uses the country code provided by the users' input to find the first IP address from such a list on the public-dns.info website.
+This script references https://public-dns.info/#countries and the lists of DNS servers found on pages like https://public-dns.info/nameserver/gb.txt for example.
+The script uses the country code provided to find the first IP address from such a list on the public-dns.info website.